Badminton player in action

 A premium membership costs around 150-250 RM per month, but many condos offer free gyms.

-Many cultural centers and specialized dojos exist in Kuala Lumpur and Selangor.
+Many cultural centres and specialised dojos can be found in Kuala Lumpur and Selangor.

-Yes, prioritize parks like KLCC Park, Perdana Botanical Garden, or residential jogging tracks.
+Yes, favour parks such as KLCC Park, the Perdana Botanical Garden, or residential jogging tracks.

 Are there French-speaking clubs?